aratakileo/emogg/README.md

 - `flags`
 - `other`

 You can add your emojis to these categories or create your own.
 Also, for these categories, translation into four languages has already been implemented: English, German, Ukrainian, Russian.
 You can [help with translating](https://github.com/aratkileo/emogg) the mod into other languages.
-If you do not add a translation for your new categories using the resource pack language files, the folder name with a capital letter will be used.
+If you don't add a translation for your new categories using the resource pack language files, the folder name with a capital letter will be used.
 To add a translation of your category, you need to use the translation key `emogg.category.your_category_name`, where it is necessary to replace `your_category_name` with the name of your category.

 If the mod detects two or more emojis with the same name, these emojis will be added to the game, but the names of such emojis will be modified.
 At the end of the name of such emojis, an ordinal number will be added to distinguish them.